CS 112

 }

-2. Write a custom constructor that creates the object’s array based on the array of integers passed to the method.
-This constructor should create a new array of integers initialized from the array passed to the method.
+2. Write a custom constructor that creates and initializes the object’s array based on the array of integers passed to the method.
+This constructor should create a new array of integers and initialize it from the array passed to the method.

 ______ MyArray( int[] arr ) {